 The new edition of the album, released this year, is made with love and care.
 In addition to the excellent presentation, photos and information, provides abundant new material, with special emphasis on the songs of the album was preparing before his death, "Bambu" (before the investigations for this reissue was known as "Bamboo").
 These issues generally less dark and I personally seem less emotional intensity, with the feeling that leave me that often accompanies such reissues: are interesting, exciting even sometimes to quench the enthusiasm and the completist urge, but at no time exceed what has been heard (for the moment I'll stick with "Love Remember Me", "Wild Situation", "Album Tag Song", and especially the bonus "Tug Of Love" and the version played this time by him of "Only With You").

-The release of the solo album did not mean to stop belonging to the Beach Boys, he continued as a member of the band with its ups and downs for problems caused by drug addiction, with expulsions and reconciliations, delivering two good compositions for album of the Beach Boys " LA Light Album "of 1979, which had provided for" Bambu "," Love Surrounds Me "and" Baby Blue ".
+The release of the solo album did not mean to stop belonging to the Beach Boys, he continued as a member of the band with its ups and downs for problems caused by drug abuse, expulsions and reconciliations, delivering two good compositions for the album of the Beach Boys " LA Light Album "of 1979, which had provided for" Bambu "," Love Surrounds Me "and" Baby Blue ".

 In 2007 went on sale the documentary DVD "Dennis Wilson Forever," a review of his life through interviews with people who knew him closely, produced and directed by his brother Billy Hinsche, component group Dino, Desi & Billy, as well as multi-instrumentalist accompany the Beach Boys and other formations (I have not yet had the chance to see it).